 c.
 Transfer pricing regime

-Swiss codified tax law contains very few rules relating to transfer pricing questions.
-As a general rule, Swiss law states that (i) expenses of a company must be commercially justified and (ii) profits not shown in the profit and loss statement of a company must still be included in its taxable profit.
+Switzerland does not have transfer pricing regulations in its domestic law.
+As a general rule, Swiss law states that (i) the expenses of a company must be commercially justified and (ii) the profits not shown in the profit and loss statement of a company must still be included in its taxable profit.

 As previously mentioned, the FTA publishes yearly rules regarding safe harbour interest rates for loans and advances between related parties, in various currencies.
-This publication provides for maximum rates regarding loans from the shareholders or related parties to the company, and minimum rates regarding loans from the company to shareholders or related parties.
+These publications provide for maximum rates regarding loans from the shareholders or related parties to the company, and minimum rates regarding loans from the company to shareholders or related parties.

-It is possible to obtain an advance pricing agreement (‘APA’) with the Swiss tax authorities.
-In general, the cantonal tax authorities are competent for granting unilateral APAs, whereas bi- or multilateral APAs, as well as unilateral APAs regarding Swiss withholding tax, are negotiated with the involvement of the FTA.
+It is possible to obtain an advanced pricing agreement ("APA") with the Swiss tax authorities.
+In general, the cantonal tax authorities are competent for granting unilateral APAs, whereas bi- or multilateral APAs, as well as unilateral APAs regarding Swiss withholding tax, are to be negotiated with the involvement of the FTA.

 Is there a general anti-avoidance rule (GAAR) and, if so, in your experience, how would you describe its application by the tax authority?
 Eg is the enforcement of the GAAR commonly litigated, is it raised by tax authorities in negotiations only etc?

 In Switzerland, GAARs are not contained in a specific act.
 Through the years, the Swiss Federal Supreme Court has developed a general principle of abuse of law or tax avoidance, applicable to all Swiss taxes.
 In accordance with this principle, applied by all Swiss courts and tax authorities, in certain situations, tax authorities have the right to tax a taxpayer’s structure based on its economic substance, rather than its legal structure.